-The 2014 Hill Country Jazz Festival will be held on Saturday, Februrary 7, featuring jazz trombone legend Conrad Herwig.
+The 2015 Hill Country Jazz Festival will be held on Saturday, Februrary 7, featuring jazz trombone legend Conrad Herwig.
+Mr. Herwig will give a clinic at 5 p.m. and perform immediately afterward with the Texas State University Jazz Ensemble, under the direction of Dr. Russell Haight.

 The Jazz Studies area is pleased to announce the addition of the Master's in Jazz Performance to our degree offerings.
 Click here for more information.